abzrg/blog/abzrg/content/posts/github2fa.md

 1. **Add OTP Secret**: Associate an OTP secret with an entry in your pass password store with the following command.
   You will be prompted to enter the OTP secret.
-  Only enter the portion of the OTP secret from 'otpauth://' to the end, and then press Enter
+  Only enter the portion of the OTP secret from 'otpauth://' to the end, and then press Enter.
+  Note that you can pick another name other than `github2fa`.

    ```bash
    pass otp add github2fa